Meet the Alumni: Class of 2018

 Louis is a Product and Service Designer at Questtono in New York City.
 English-born and raised in New Zealand, Louis studied Industrial Design at Victoria University of Wellington and Carnegie Mellon University.
 He was a tutor at Victoria University and research scholar for the National Library of New Zealand.
 During the summer after his first year of graduate studies, Louis was a UX Design Intern at Microsoft in Seattle.
 His thesis, entitled Invisible Possessions: Reclaiming Our Relationship With Products in an Augmented Age, explores contemporary material culture and our relationship with products in an age that prioritizes access over ownership.

-Smruti is a designer based in New York City.
+Smruti is a designer at Deloitte Digital in Seattle, Washington.
 Since graduating from the National Institute of Design in India, she has designed and developed products—ranging from healthcare to home appliances—at frog design and Future Factory in Mumbai.
 She is skilled in ethnographic research, industrial design, and product strategy, which she is excited to apply in her goal of creating design that is impactful and products and services that are responsible.
 Ger thesis, entitled UPGRADE: Designing for Access and Acceptability around Limb Loss and Limb Difference, aims to create the conditions that lead to more open conversations about and with people with LL/D and their acceptance in society, as well as easier access to products and services that improve their quality of life.